kgingras/blog/_posts/2014-12-27-Understanding-The-Node-Server-with-ExpressJS.md

 $ node server.js
 ```

-You should be greated by our message above.
+You should be greeted by our message above.

 Express allows you to catch specific routes and requests and send back files, JSON data, and much more.